springjk/rails-in-docker/README.md

 Clone the `rails-in-docker` repository:

-If you already have a `Rails` project, clone this repository on your `Rails` root directory:
+If you already have a `Rails` project, clone this repository on your `Rails` project root directory:

 ```bash
 git submodule add https://github.com/springjk/rails-in-docker.git